canonical/k8s-snap/docs/src/charm/howto/upgrade-patch.md

 The `refresh` command instructs the juju controller to use the new charm revision of the application's charm channel to upgrade each unit.
-The charm code is simultaneously replaced on each unit, then the kubernetes snap is updated unit-by-unit, finishing with the juju leader unit for the application.
+The charm code is simultaneously replaced on each unit, then the `k8s` snap is updated unit-by-unit, starting with the Juju leader unit for the application.

 After the `k8s` charm is upgraded, the application `Version` from `juju status`